gardener/gardener/docs/concepts/node-agent.md

 ![Design](./images/gardener-nodeagent-architecture.drawio.svg)

 This figure visualizes the overall architecture of the `gardener-node-agent`.
-On the left side it starts with the operating system config (`OSC`) being transferred through the userdata to a machine through the `machine-controller-manager` (MCM).
+On the left side it starts with an `OperatingSystemConfig` resource (`OSC`) with a corresponding worker pool specific `cloud-config-<worker-pool>` secret being passed by reference through the userdata to a machine by the `machine-controller-manager` (MCM)

-On the right side the `gardener-node-agent` will be installed and bootstrapped.
+On the right side the `cloud-config` secret will be extracted and used by the `gardener-node-agent` after being installed.
 Details on this can be found in the next section.

-After the bootstrap phase, the `gardener-node-agent` runs a systemd service watching on secret resources located in the `kube-system` namespace.
-There is a secret resource that contains the `OperatingSystemConfig`.
-The OSC secret exists for every worker group of the shoot cluster and is named accordingly.
+Finally the `gardener-node-agent` runs a systemd service watching on secret resources located in the `kube-system` namespace like our `cloud-config` secret that contains the `OperatingSystemConfig`.
 When `gardener-node-agent` applies the OSC, it installs the kubelet + configuration on the worker node.

 ## Installation and Bootstrapping